telehash/telehash.github.io/protocol.md

 ## Security

-The goal of Telehash isn't to invent new kinds of security, it's to simply use the best of existing solutions and apply them to a decentralied system.
-All of the crypto currently used is a subset of the strongest ciphers available in TLS 1.2, including RSA (2048), ECC-DH (256), AES-CTR (256), and SHA (256).
+The goal of Telehash isn't to invent new kinds of security, it's to simply use the best of existing solutions and apply them to a long-term decentralied system.
+There isn't any existing security standard that can be adopted as-is for this type of usage, so the approach is to use and evolve sets of well known ciphers and algorithms with as minimal adaptation as is possible.

-The specific algorithms used currently are a chosen primarily to ease the development process.
-As the protocol matures it will include the cipher suite abilities of TLS 1.3 and follow its development closely, using it entirely if possible.

-There is a conscious choice to use two fundamentally different algorithms while developing the protocol: RSA for identity verification, ECC+AES for content encryption and forward secrecy.
-These were selected as good independent starting points for each of those functions and to prepare the implementations for a wider range of dependencies that future versions of the protocol will require.
+There is a conscious choice to use three different techniques within the protcol, one for addressing validation, one for forward secrecy, and one for packet encryption.
+There is no new crypto being invented as part of the protocol, existing libraries/systems are used for each of those three different aspects.

 # Protocol Details